stepleton/cameo/aphid/README.md

-handling of all transactions with the Apple; PRU 0 is the "data pump" that streams bytes to and from the Apple on PRU 1's request, while the Python program running on the PocketBeagle's main ARM processor loads and saves block data in the disk image file whenever PRU 1 instructs it to do so.
+handling of all transactions with the Apple; PRU 0 is the "data pump" that streams bytes to and from the Apple on PRU 1's request, while the Python program running on the PocketBeagle's main ARM processor loads and saves block data in the drive image file whenever PRU 1 instructs it to do so.

 Although PRU 0 can directly access eight of the I/O pins as either inputs or outputs, a PRU cannot select or change which of these "direct access" modes is